Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Introduction

 The goal of this paper is to show empirically that our methods are able to continue very effectively the quasi-periodic solutions w.r.t. the parameters; at the same time, our methods allow to maintain a very high accuracy, even extremely close to parameter values where the solutions cease to exist.
 Our work gives results in different directions: \begin{enumerate*}[label={\sl (\roman*)}] \item It provides a very good test of the methodology to maintain accuracy and reliability; \item It shows that the \emph{a-posteriori} theorems developed in \cite{CallejaCdlL2013} can be used in very practical situations and effectively cooperate with elaborated numerical methods; \item It yields information of mathematical phenomena happening at breakdown of the invariant tori. \end{enumerate*}

 One of our main tools to ascertain the breakdown is that the Sobolev seminorms of the embedding functions describing the tori blow up when the parameters approach the breakdown.
-We also study the behavior of the stable and tangent bundles; in \cite{CallejaF2012}, it was found numerically that at the breakdown of tori in the dissipative standard map, one has simultaneously a loss of regularity of the torus and a bundle collapse between the stable and tangent bundles (the center and stable bundles get close in a dense set, even if they have to remain apart in a set of full measure, hence they have to become very oscillatory).
-We note that there are rigorous results \cite{CallejaL10, CallejaCdlL2013} which show that the algorithms can compute arbitrarily close to breakdown and that the breakdown is signaled either by a blow up of Sobolev seminorms of the conjugacy or a loss of hyperbolicity (in conformally symplectic systems, the stable Lyapunov exponent is bounded away from zero, so that the loss of hyperbolicity can only happen because the angles between the stable and tangent bundles are not bounded away from zero).
+We also study the behavior of the stable and tangent bundles; in \cite{CallejaF2012}, it was found numerically that at the breakdown of tori in the dissipative standard map, one has simultaneously a loss of regularity of the torus and a bundle collapse between the stable and tangent bundles (the center and the stable bundles get close in a dense set, even if they have to remain apart in a set of full measure, hence they have to become very oscillatory).
+We note that there are rigorous results \cite{CallejaL10, CallejaCdlL2013} which show that the algorithms can compute arbitrarily close to breakdown and that the breakdown is signaled either by a blow up of Sobolev seminorms of the conjugacy or a loss of hyperbolicity (in conformally symplectic systems, the stable Lyapunov exponent is bounded away from zero, so that the loss of hyperbolicity can only happen because the minimum of the angles between the stable and tangent bundles are not bounded away from zero).

-In contrast to previous observations in other models (mainly maps with very few harmonics), we have found that the Sobolev seminorms do not have an asymptotic power law and that the bundles do not oscillate wildly (they remain separated even if they lose regularity).
+In contrast to previous observations in other models (mainly maps with very few harmonics), we have found that the Sobolev seminorms do not have an asymptotic power law (with log-periodic corrections) and that the bundles do not oscillate wildly (they remain separated even if they lose regularity).
 There do not seem to occur standard scaling relations on the properties of the bundles.

-The lack of standard scaling relations found in other models with few harmonics can be described in the renormalization language as saying that the spin-orbit problem is so far from previously studied maps that it is in a different universality class.
+The failure of the scaling behaviour found in other models with few harmonics can be described in the renormalization group language as saying that the spin-orbit problem is so far away from previously studied models that it is in a different universality class.
 Indeed, \cite{MacKay82} asked the question of clarifying the limits of the universality class.